 Gastroenterology; Infectious Disease; Liver (Hepatology)

-I teach GI fellows, residents, and students in outpatient and inpatient settings.
-I also teach 1st and 2nd year medical students in small groups.
-I am very interested in mentoring, and presently supervise several residents and fellows in clinical research as well as in my laboratory.
-In fact, some of my former trainees are presently division faculty members.
+I teach GI fellows, residents and students in outpatient and inpatient settings.
+I also teach first- and second-year medical students in small groups and research seminars with pharmacology graduate students.
+I am very interested in mentoring, and I supervise residents and fellows in clinical research as well as in my laboratory.
+The enriching experience my trainees receive affords them excellent placement opportunities once their training is complete.
+A number of my former trainees so valued their work with my division that they joined it as faculty members.